50+ [REAL-TIME] CSS3 Interview Questions and Answers

 Ans:

-The contain property in CSS3 specifies the confinement of an element’s layout and paint styles within its containing block.
-It accepts values like none, strict, and content, controlling the extent to which an element’s styles affect its containing block and vice versa.
+The `contain` property in CSS3 specifies the confinement of an element’s layout and paint styles within its containing block.
+It accepts values like `none`, `strict`, and `content`, controlling the extent to which an element’s styles affect its containing block and vice versa.
+This property helps in optimizing performance by limiting the scope of layout calculations and rendering, which can be beneficial in complex or large web applications.
+By using `contain`, developers can improve rendering efficiency and manage layout boundaries more effectively.

 85. Explain the concept of CSS variable scoping and how it affects the use of variables in stylesheets.